 Links are present but can be clicked only with a mouse!

 PDF documents comprise of links to external sites, email links, footnotes and endnotes, and table of content links.
 Either all or some of them do not work with a keyboard.

 When we hover over the links, the pointer changes to a hand cursor but can we navigate to the link with the Tab key?
 The answer is often No!

 Links need to be tagged to make sure that they can be accessed with a keyboard.
 Links if not tagged will be rendered as plain text by screen readers.
 If we can click a link with a mouse it should work with a keyboard as well.

 To tag links:

-- Select the text that needs to be tagged as link
+- Select the text that needs to be tagged as a link

 - In create link dialogue, select the “Open a Webpage” radio button.
 Click Next.